zss-in-js/eslint-plugin-zss-lint/readme.md

 npm install @eslint/js typescript-eslint --save-dev
 ```

-If you are using eslint 9 or higher, do not use this `useESLintClass`.
+If you are using eslint 9 or above, do not use this `useESLintClass`.

 ### eslint.config.mjs